OctopusDeploy/docs/src/pages/integrations/aws/aws-secrets-manager-retrieve-secrets.md

 layout: src/layouts/Default.astro
 pubDate: 2023-04-22
 title: 'AWS Secrets Manager - Retrieve Secrets'
+description: >-
-description: 'This step retrieves one or more secrets from AWS [Secrets Manager](https://aws.amazon.com/secrets-manager) and creates [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) for each value retrieved.
+This step retrieves one or more secrets from AWS [Secrets Manager](https://aws.amazon.com/secrets-manager) and creates [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) for each value retrieved.
 The step supports creating a variable for each key-value in a secret that's retrieved, or you can specify individual keys.
 These values can be used in other steps in your deployment or runbook process.

 ---